Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     -- 23lm
     ```

-- (*Operator precedence*): all operators are listed from the highest precedence to the lowest as:
+- (*Operator precedence*): All operators are listed from the highest precedence to the lowest as:
     ```
     ?, *, +                             (postfix, same precedence)
     sequencing (juxtaposition)          (binary, left-associative)